About Leo Adam Biga

 It is my sincere desire that you add the book to your personal library and recommend it to friends, family, associates, et cetera.

-I also write documentaries, including a produced film on the Brandeis Department Store empire.
+I also write documentaries, including a produced film on the J.L Brandeis & Sons Department Store empire.

 I have a niche publishing business called Inside Stories that finds me writing biographies along with family and company histories.
 I also present Freelance Writing Academy Seminars to small groups.
 You can find details about these services by clicking the tab for each in the menu at the top of this blog.